 He was breathing deeply; she could feel it stir between them, dance warmly across her skin.
 Everything thing about him was warm.
 His free hand found the hem of her shirt and raked under the fabric against her bare skin, drawing a feverish trail up to her breast.
 A calloused thumb swept over its peak, his fingers pushed into her as they moved, constricted under layers of wraps.

-A noise caught in her throat as a thrill quivered from her toes all the way up her spine and down again to settle above the junction of her legs.
+A noise caught in her throat as a rush went from her toes, hot, all the way up her spine and down again to settle above the junction of her legs.
 Sakura was moving, meeting the warmth wherever she could, drawing it to her, clinging onto it.
 She buried her face into the crook of Itachi's neck, letting her lips brush against his skin.

 The hand left her chest in the same instant his other arm pulled out from around her to instead knock her flat.
 From her ribs down her side, Itachi slid his hand lower, under the line of her shorts.

-"For your loneliness," Itachi said, breaths interrupting the rough drawl as he continued to rock his hand against her, "the only company you seek is pain."
+"For your loneliness," Itachi said, breathing interrupting the rough drawl as he continued to rock his hand against her, "the only company you seek is pain."

 O O O